lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 <details open=true>
 <summary>Requirement 1</summary>

-  1. Step 1 Requirement Definition (What & Why)
+  1. Requirement Definition (What & Why) - Must be complete before moving to Operations/Research_To_do
   Example:
-  **Community Button links out of Sim UI to the GitHub Community of Practice.**
+  - [X] **Community Button links out of Sim UI to the GitHub Community of Practice.**
   2. Verification Method (How)
   Example:
   - [X] Documentation of requirements - Reviewed definition of the requirements at **sim_UI_workgroup** on 4/07/2020.
   3. Reviewer (Who & When)
   Example:
   - [x] Verified design with Lindsey & Stacey at **sim_UI_workgroup** on 04/07/2020.
-  4. Location in Tracker
-  *Upon Approval Card can move to operations/research_to_do*

   ---
-  1. Step 2 Design Definition (What & Why)
+  1. Design Definition (What & Why)  - Must be complete before card moves to under_development
    Example:
-  **Create Community Button that links out of Sim UI to the GitHub Community of Practice through a new "I have a question" ["Community   Button" > "I have a question" Button > GitHub "Community of Practice"].**
+  - [X] **Create Community Button that links out of Sim UI to the GitHub Community of Practice through a new "I have a question" ["Community   Button" > "I have a question" Button > GitHub "Community of Practice"].**
   2. Verification Method (How)
    Example:
   - [ ] Design document of the 3 buttons within the Button - Review this design at **sim_UI_workgroup** on 4/14/2020.
   3. Reviewer (Who & When)
    Example:
   - [ ] Verified design prototype with Lindsey & Stacey at **sim_UI_workgroup** on 04/14/2020.
-  4. Location in Tracker
-  _After approval card can move to under_development once work has begun._

   ---
-  1. Step 3 Build/Test Definition (What & Why)
+  1. Build/Test (What & Why)
   Example:
-  **Implement the new buttons on the SIM UI**
+  - [X] **Implement the new buttons on the SIM UI**
-  2. Verification Method (How)
+  2. Verification Method (How)  - Once build is complete card can move to functional_testing or measurement
   Example:
   - [X] Analysis - Code tested by Anthony on 04/18/2020.
   - [ ] Demonstration of the new design/functionality on the platform - Review this demo at **sim_UI_workgroup** on 4/21/2020.